5 Successful Interview Tips: Key Tips to Succeed in a Job Interview

 Do you want to work here?

-Do you have the skills, knowledge or experience that we really need?
+Do you have the skills, knowledge, or experience that we really need?

-Same questions should be there in your mind as an employee.
+The same questions should be there in your mind as an employee.
 Do I want to work here or not?

 Never start your interview by marketing your skills and knowledge.
 Not until you have made your mind, if this is your next employer.